galina-demidova/balances-and-transactions-api/README.md

-You should implement a REST endpoint where we can fetch the daily balance for a specific date range, such as `GET /historical-balances?from=2022-01-03&to=2022-01-05&sort=desc` The request should respond with a list of of balances for these days in the following
+You should implement a REST endpoint where we can fetch the daily balance for a specific date range, such as `GET /historical-balances?from=2022-01-03&to=2022-01-05&sort=desc` The request should respond with a list of balances for these days in the following
 format:

 ```json